WHAT?

 WHO?

-Celiac disease affects approximately 1 in 100 people, but many cases are never diagnosed correctly.
+Celiac disease affects approximately 1 in 100 people, with many cases going undiagnosed.
+Removing gluten-containing foods from the diet effectively manages this serious condition.

 HOW?

-This sample kit contains a finger-prick blood collection device, along with clear instructions.
-Samples collected at home are couriered to and tested at the BioSmart accredited pathology laboratory.
+The sample kit includes a finger-prick blood collection device and clear instructions.
+Blood samples that are collected at home are sent to the BioSmart accredited pathology laboratory for testing.
+The blood is tested for various antibodies, including:

 - Deamidated Gliadin IgG*